Andy4495/TI_Platform_Cores_For_Arduino/README.md

 [![Check Markdown Links](https://github.com/Andy4495/TI_Platform_Cores_For_Arduino/actions/workflows/CheckMarkdownLinks.yml/badge.svg)](https://github.com/Andy4495/TI_Platform_Cores_For_Arduino/actions/workflows/CheckMarkdownLinks.yml)

 The [Arduino Boards Manager][69] makes it possible to load other processor families besides the original AVR-based Arduino boards.
 This repo contains instructions and relevant files for loading processor cores for Texas Instruments LaunchPad products in the MSP430, MSP432, and Tiva families.
-This allows development for TI LaunchPads using the Arduino IDE or CLI instead of the [Energia IDE][1].
+This allows development for TI LaunchPads using the Arduino [IDE][80] or [CLI][81] instead of the [Energia IDE][1].

 Energia was originally developed in 2012 as a fork from Arduino specifically to support Texas Instruments LaunchPads.
 Unfortunately, it is [no longer under active development][73], with the last version released in 2019.
 The good news is that the processor cores used by Energia are compatible with Arduino.
 This means that **Arduino can be used as a replacement for Energia**, allowing for continued software development using TI’s LaunchPad products.